In this Upload-Download Series, we’ll cover each major vendor:

 Click on the green “Confirm Data Download” and do not close the window.

 Next, click on the green “Download DNA Data.”

 You’ll see the following confirmation screen along with the downloaded file at the bottom.

 At the bottom of the page, above, if you’re on a PC, you’ll see the name of the zipped file.

 The file name will be “dna-data-2021-07-31” where the date is the date you downloaded the file.
 I would suggest adding the word Ancestry to the front when you save the file on your system.

 Most vendors want an unopened zip file, so if you want to open your file, first copy it to another name.
 Otherwise, you’ll have to download again.

 That’s it, you’re done!

-Ancestry File Transfers to Other Vendors
+Ancestry DNA File Uploads to Other Vendors

 The difference between V1 and V2 files is that Ancestry changed the chips they use to test and different DNA positions are tested, resulting in a file of a different format.